jirib/notes/README.md

 1. communication is oneway to establish stable communication ring via "protocol" [*corosync_totemnet*](https://www.wireshark.org/docs/dfref/c/corosync_totemnet.html)

-   a node sends token_retransmits_before_loss_consts value instances of token to next node and expects return from the last node in *token* timeout value
+   a node sends instances of token based on *token_retransmits_before_loss_consts* value to next node and expects return from the last node in *token* timeout value

    a three node scenario: